icsi-berkeley/framenet-multilingual-alignment/README.md

+## Multilingual Framenet

+We're still working on this project, documentation is still not completed and we plan to add more languages and expand the techniques of the existing ones.
+Feel free to open issues if you have any question.
+Thank you!

 ## Running the alignment
  - Make sure you have **Conda** installed (https://docs.conda.io/en/latest/)
  - Copy all required data to a folder **data** on the root of the project